t-blackwell/mycrossword/README.md

 - [ ] mark clues as answered
 - [ ] add separators to the grid (thick lines and hyphens to show word breaks)
 - [ ] Anagram helper (!)

-The most important issue to tackle is **performance**.
-While using redux makes it easier to manage the cells and clues, it has made the app slow due to it rerendering everything whenever something changes.
-Need to investigate whether callbacks/memoization (or something) can get around this or if the approach needs to be reconsidered.

 ## Getting started